 - Outdated Kanban board can lead to issues in the development process.

-- Sometime Kanban team make the board overcomplicate.
+- Sometime a Kanban team vs Scrum team can make the board overcomplicate.

 - Lack of timing is another disadvantage because there is no timeframes are associated with each phase.

 Both methodologies have their pros and cons.
-If your company is not using Agile software development methodology, then scrum is a good change for your team.
-Switching your organization to scrum is a beneficial process.
-It will remove your old habits and changed them into effective ones.
+If your company is not using Agile software development methodology, then Scrum is a good change for your team.
+Switching your organization to Scrum is a beneficial process considering the advantages of Scrum over Kanban.
+It will remove your old habits and change them into effective ones.